 7. Transform your pattern of fighting into one that is less intense, not mean, and ends playfully.
 With some expert relationship therapy, this is possible.

 After you learn this new way of fighting, you’ll find that you’re both more likely to be in the mood for “make up sex” and you’ll notice yourself falling in love with your partner again.

 Don’t hesitate to experience how couples counseling helps you fall back in love with your partner.
-For over two decades I’ve been helping couples in and around Pueblo Colorado fall back in love with each other.
+For over two decades I’ve been helping couples in and around Denver Colorado fall back in love with each other.
 I can help you, too!